 Try to Resist Reacting to Your Shepherd’s Hyperactivity

 German Shepherds are often hyperactive because they want attention.
-If you resist giving them any attention in those times, they will realize it isn’t working.
+If you resist giving them any attention during those times, they will realize it isn’t working.
 That may stop them from bouncing off the walls to get you to play with them.

 You get up to use the restroom or a drink of water, and your shepherd is right there with you.
 The dogs cannot get enough of you because it is in their nature to be loyal and protective of their humans.